ADGM introduces guiding principles on whistleblowing

-Abu Dhabi, UAE: Abu Dhabi Global Market (ADGM) has today published its Guiding Principles on Whistleblowing.
+ABU DHABI - Abu Dhabi Global Market (ADGM) today published its Guiding Principles on Whistleblowing.
 The Guiding Principles reflect ADGM’s emphasis on transparency, accountability and market integrity within the centre.

 Since its inception, ADGM has been committed to growing an international financial centre where market participants operate in line with the highest global standards of business practice.
 In line with this commitment, the Guiding Principles provide guidance for all ADGM entities to consider in building and maintaining their whistleblowing frameworks.
 They serve as a reminder that ADGM believes a culture that supports speaking up with confidence forms part of any progressive business environment.